shashadehuajiang/Spam-mail-detection-with-langchain/README.md

 ## Configuration Instructions

 In the `config.py` file, you need to configure the `ARK_API_KEY`, which is used to access the large language model API.
+You can obtain your API key on the OpenAI website or other websites.
+Maybe try [volcengine](https://www.volcengine.com/).
 An example is as follows:

 ```
 API_URL = "your api url here"

 ARK_API_KEY = "your_api_key_here"

+API_MODEL_NAME = "your_api_model_name_here"
 ```

 ## Usage Steps